Think about ways to read data from front-ends and discard it between runs

 Another consideration is whether to use separate threads for data taking and data discarding.
 Or to modify the current processFragments() method to handle both cases.

-#2 Updated by Eric Flumerfelt about 3 years ago
+#2 Updated by Eric Flumerfelt over 3 years ago

 - Category set to Additional Functionality